 Methodology Note

-Freshness note: updated in June 2026 to foreground governance, exception handling, and maintenance ownership instead of relying on glossary-style category definitions alone.
+Freshness note: refreshed in July 2026 to keep the article anchored in governance, exception handling, evaluation, and maintenance ownership rather than glossary-style category definitions.

 Last Updated Note